syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 The following code example illustrates how to iterate through the table and apply back color to a particular cell.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class
+FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+WSection section = document.Sections[0];
+WTable table = section.Tables[0] as WTable;
+//Iterates the rows of the table foreach (WTableRow row in table.Rows)
+{
+    //Iterates through the cells of rows
+    foreach (WTableCell cell in row.Cells)
+    {
+        //Iterates through the paragraphs of the cell foreach (WParagraph paragraph in cell.Paragraphs)
+        {
+            //When the paragraph contains text Panda then apply green as back color to cell if (paragraph.Text.Contains("panda"))
+                cell.CellFormat.BackColor = Color.Green;
+        }
+    }
+}
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class